michaelaA19/diem-unified-charter/diem-unified-charter.md

 This Working Group will focus on creating new standards or defining the reuse of existing standards for issuing digital emblems, applying digital emblems to assets, and validating digital emblems.
-In the process, it will coordinate with other IETF working groups (e.g., SPICE, DRIP, SCITT, etc.) on the proper reuse of existing IETF standards.
-Additionally, the working group will liaise with external organizations responsible for defining acceptable uses of their legally defined emblems.
+In the process, it will coordinate with other IETF Working Groups (e.g., SPICE, DRIP, SCITT, etc.) on the proper reuse of existing IETF standards.
+Additionally, the Working Group will liaise with external organizations responsible for defining acceptable uses of their legally defined emblems.

 This Working Group considers the following goals in scope.
 The first milestone